Data Controller vs Data Protection Officer: Main Differences

 Do I need to be registered as a data controller?

-Yes, your business must register as a data controller with the Information Commissioner’s Office (ICO).
+Yes, your business must register as a data controller with the Information Commissioner’s Office (ICO) if you process the personal information of UK residents and are applicable to the UK GDPR.

 How much can data controllers be fined?

-Data controllers can be fined up to 20 million euros or 4% of their total revenue if it exceeds 20 million euros.
+Data controllers can be fined up to 20 million euros or 4% of their total revenue if it exceeds 20 million euros with GDPR fines.
+Other fines may apply if non-compliant with other laws.